Praqma/OctoCopDD/blogpost.md

 You can either disable OCDD's internal web service completely in docker-compose or configure it to run on a different port.
 If you are running some DNS service on your CoDe server, then OCDD will not work for you, it's DNS service is at the heart of it's overall design.

 So, what happens when you run OCDD?
 Well, first it initializes itself - which you have to do manually, the first time.
 Then, when run in the normal mode, it finds all the containers running on the Docker host, assigns an IP address from the unused range of IPs we know about - to the network interface of the server, sets up necessary iptables forwarding rules, and updates it's DNS zone file for the sub-domain it is responsible for.
 That's it!
 You then access each service (running as a container) on the CoDe server, using it's DNS name or infrastructure IP from anywhere on the network.
-Part of the beauty of this design is that you can run whatever services you wish on the main docker host by mapping it to the host; because OCDD has nothing to do with the fixed infrastructure IP address assigned to our docker host.
-When you see it in action I am sure you will appreciate it!

 The following are prerequisites for OCDD to work correctly on a Docker host:
 * You can use root to setup OCDD.